elibroftw/blog.elijahlopez.ca/content/posts/proton-mail-bridge-microsoft-windows-mail.md

 13. Copy the IMAP port in the bridge app
 14. Enter 127.0.0.1:IMAPPORT for incoming email server (e.g. 127.0.0.1:1143)
 15. Set account type to IMAP4 (or whichever IMAP is latest on your screen)
+16. ENSURE SURE THAT SECURE CONNECTION TYPE IS NONE
-16. Copy SMTP port in bridge app
+17. Copy SMTP port in bridge app
-17. Enter 127.0.0.1:SMTPPORT for outgoing email server (e.g. 127.0.0.1:1027)
+18. Enter 127.0.0.1:SMTPPORT for outgoing email server (e.g. 127.0.0.1:1027)
+19. ENSURE SURE THAT SECURE CONNECTION TYPE IS NONE
-18. If you need to add other accounts, add accounts to mail but with a different email address and user name
+20. If you need to add other accounts, add accounts to mail but with a different email address and user name

 If you need pictures, please comment and I will update the article to include pictures.